 Consumer Caveat.
 Over the years BoatTEST captains have scrubbed five tests of bay boats and flats boats.
 The reason for all the scrubs was the same – the boats were unsafe because they were overpowered – and all were powered at the max USCG ratings on the metal plate.
 In one case, our Captain was thrown out of the boat.
 Flats and bay boats can be dangerous if driven too fast for the conditions.
 Small waves can have a disastrous effect on a small boat with a flattish bottom driven too fast.

-Taking a look at the fishing attributes of a flats or bay model, both styles should have spacious fore and aft elevated casting decks.
-They should be covered in nonskid.
+Taking a look at the fishing attributes of a flats or bay model, both styles should have spacious elevated casting decks forward and aft.
+These decks should be covered in nonskid.
 An angler should be able to feel the outside edge of the walking surface with his toe.

 Stability.
 When a heavy angler walks to the stern quarter of a casting deck, how much does the boat incline?
 How much freeboard is left?
 In some cases, particularly on flats boats, there are only a few inches of freeboard left in this scenario.
 Check it out yourself, don’t assume the boat is as stable or has as much freeboard as you think it should.